 - Reinstall your game

-On the other hand, if it seems to be happening with multiple games, Sonyrecommend the following:
+On the other hand, if it seems to be happening with multiple games, Sony recommends you rebuild the PS5 database.
+To do that:

 - Press the power button until the PS5 system beeps twice to turn the system off.
 The power indicator will blink for a few moments before turning off.